moule-group/dftb-INS-simulation/README.md

 ```
 python dftb.py -m phonons
 ```
-The undistorted supercell is stored in geo.genS, while the required displacements are stored in files matching the pattern geo.genS-*
+Write phonon.sh file and run this file.
+Return the undistorted supercell is stored in geo.genS, while the required displacements are stored in files matching the pattern geo.genS-*

 Create sub-folders to put geo.genS into the sub-folder.
 ```